 When planning the change programme, project managers play a key role.

-Considerations at the start of a change programme
+Consider at the start of a change programme, how to:

-- how to ensure the change strategy aligns with the organisation’s vision?
+- ensure the change strategy aligns with the organisation’s vision

-- what governance processes need to exist to drive change forward?
+- have the right governance processes to drive change forward

-- how to collect and analyse data to see what works and what does not in the change?
+- collect and analyse data to see what works and what does not in the change

-- is the project remaining aligned to a clear vision and purpose?
+- the project remaining aligned to a clear vision and purpose

-- does the data indicate that project outcomes are being achieved?
+- data indicates that project outcomes are being achieved

-- does the project plan need to be adapted? or is there a need to return to an earlier part of the change cycle?
+- the project plan needs to be adapted, or is there a need to return to an earlier part of the change cycle

-- is learning from the project being captured?
+- learning from the project is being captured, and how to use this